 💭 One More Tip

-These tiny peppers are incredibly spicy and even the slightest amount can irritate your eyes, nose, and lips.
+Also, make sure to wash your hands thoroughly and avoid touching your eyes and face after handling.
+Although habanero peppers are small, they are incredibly spicy and even the slightest amount can irritate your eyes, nose, and lips.

 If you do touch the pepper directly or get the juices on your hands, wash your hands in cold water and use dish soap, instead of hand soap, to remove the oils left on your hands from the pepper.
-Make sure to scrub under your nails too.
+Scrub and thoroughly clean any knives or cutting board after contact with habanero peppers as well.

 🍴 Related Recipes